tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 In this session,hear about innovative storage and data management strategies that are being used by leading organizations around the world to build highly efficient,flexible and reliable IT infrastructure to support their business-critical enterprise software including Microsoft Exchange...

-**[Microsoft SQL Server Code-Named “Denali” AlwaysOn Series,Part 2: Building a Mission-Critical High Availability Solution Using AlwaysOn][40]**
+**[Microsoft SQL Server Code-Named "Denali" AlwaysOn Series,Part 2: Building a Mission-Critical High Availability Solution Using AlwaysOn][40]**

 Justin Erickson Database & Business Intelligence 400 – Expert DBI404 Day 3 May 18, 2011 from 8:30AM to 9:45AM